eluinstra/ebms-admin/readme.txt

 - When ebms-core APIs change, rebuild ebms-core before testing ebms-admin.
 - Keep web/static changes aligned with documentation updates.
 - For full docs, see https://eluinstra.github.io/ebms-admin/

+Dependency Vulnerability Check:

+Run dependency check to scan for known vulnerabilities in dependencies:

+	mvn -f ebms-admin/pom.xml -B dependency-check:aggregate

+The check fails if any vulnerability with CVSS score >= 7 (HIGH) is found.
+Suppressions are defined in the module's root directory (dependency-check-suppressions.xml).